gionn/gionn.github.io/_posts/2009-09-18-the-essential-opensource-software-for-your-mac.md

 <ul>
 	<li><a href="http://adium.im/">Adium</a>: one of the best piece of software for mac.
 If you want to chat with friends and collegues, you can't not use it</li>

-	<li><a href="http://www.freemacsoft.net/AppCleaner/">AppCleaner</a>: a problem of Mac is the absence of some sort of uninstaller for application.
+	<li>AppCleaner: a problem of Mac is the absence of some sort of uninstaller for application.
 You simply put the application in the trash, but the user settings remains in your home.
 With AppCleaner you can remove them automatically.</li>

 	<li><a href="http://metaquark.de/appfresh/">AppFresh</a>: useful for keeping an eye on the update state of your installed application</li>